hexagontruth/hexular/README.md

 We can also add our own rule presets via the console, e.g.:

-        Board.config.addPreset('fancyPreset', new Preset(['binary23', 'binary34', 'stepUp'], {deltaFilter: true, modFilter: true}))
+        Board.config.addPreset('fancyPreset', new Preset(['binary23', 'binary34', 'stepUp'], {filters: {deltaFilter: true, modFilter: true}}))

-Such modifications can also be effected via the custom code modal (Ctrl+F) or JavaScript import button (Ctrl+I), using the same global objects, &c.
+Such modifications can also be effected via the custom code modal (Ctrl+F) using the same global objects, &c.
 Specifically, every board instance attaches the following to the global `Board` object:

 - `Board.instance` - The board itself
 - `Board.config` - Alias for `Board.instance.config`